 BWW Review: MUCH ADO ABOUT NOTHING at Great Lakes Theater

-Shakespeare, in his comedies, writes of trickery, false accusations, restoration of harmony and romance.
-He uses lots of double entendre and encourages fun and farce as well as broad performances.
+In Shakespeare's comedies, he writes of trickery, false accusations, restoration of harmony and romance.
+He uses lots of double entendre and encourages fun and farce, as well as broad performances.

-Charles Fee, the Producing Artistic Director of GLT, loves nothing more than staging expansive melodrama, farce and slapstick.

 Joe Wegner was born to play Dogberry, the dim-wit Master Constable.
 He growls and mumbles with finesse, while M. A. Taylor, his partner, finds every step he encounters to be a device to trip over.
 He spends most of the production, on the ground suffering from another farcical incident.